Skip to main content

 Typed facts, not chat history.

-Person, Account, Decision, Promise, Document, Fact.
+Person, Choice, Promise, Event, Document, Fact.
 Source-anchored, timestamped, with confidence.
 Retrieval grounds on what actually matters — not yesterday's transcript fragments.

 Document ingestion